superctr/QuattroPlay/readme.md

 	*	__Shift__: Hold down to multiply increment with `0x100`
 	*	__Enter__: play song/change register
 	*	__Esc__: exit edit mode

 ### if Voice selected

 *	__M__: Mute voice
 *	__S__: Solo voice
 *	__R__: Reset mute/solo for all voices.
 Same as __F6__.

 ## Notes

 *	Mostly everything works.
 *	Position envelopes (used by a few songs in _Cyber Commando_) are not supported.
 *	No playlist support.
 It won't happen until the frontend code is rewritten.
 *	The UI performance isn't great on Linux and macOS.
 This appears to be due to a prolem with SDL's own rendering API.

+## Copyright

+&copy; 2016 Ian Karlsson

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.